48 hours in BunGeo

 If you prefer not to get your feet wet, join the 12 noon Dolphin Discovery Centre’s Dolphin Eco Cruise tour in Koombana Bay.
 Dolphins can be seen frolicking, playing, sleeping and feeding.
 The informative commentary from the skipper of the boat will also keep you updated throughout the cruise.
 Afterwards, head into Australia’s premier dolphin centre which includes which included a $12million upgraded interpretive experience with themed aquariums as well as interpretation of the Koombana Bay environment and its history – geological, indigenous, marine and contemporary.

 Explore Koombana Bay & Park

 Head across the road to Koombana Park to explore Australia’s southernmost mangroves and take in the view in the architecturally designed Koombana Park Lookout.
 Return beachside to have fun along the Koombana Bay Foreshore.
 Kids will love the playground and zipline.
-Next, beam along the pathways on an e-scooter (the first in WA) – download the Beam app and you’re away – whizzing past the stunning five and a half metre steel bust, Wardandi Boodja and onto the shipwreck inspired Koombana Footbridge.
+Next, walk along the pathways and pause at the stunning five and a half metre steel bust, Wardandi Boodja and onto the shipwreck inspired Koombana Footbridge.
 If you have a sweet tooth walk further still, step inside the pink shopfront and you will encounter Taffys – so many lollies so little time, and if you time it right you may see owner Sam stretching the taffy in his ancient taffy pulling machine!

 Need More Nature

-OK, if you’re not done with Bunbury’s great outdoors and its beautiful inhabitants then here are a few more suggestions – learn to surf at Bunbury Surf School, take a selfie with our ultra-friendly kangaroos at the Bunbury Wildlife Park (you may meet a quokka too!), hire a Stand Up Paddleboard (SUP) from Wat’s Up Hire and paddle in the calm waters of Koombana Bay, or take a yoga lesson and salute the sun.
+OK, if you’re not done with Bunbury’s great outdoors and its beautiful inhabitants then here are a few more suggestions – learn to surf at Bunbury Surf School, take a selfie with our ultra-friendly kangaroos at the Bunbury Wildlife Park (you may meet a quokka too!)

 Time for a Pit Stop